Momellouky/tux_interactions/README.md

 - Launch MCSI_serveur Python script in a terminal.
 You should see "STK input server started" in the terminal.
 - Open SuperTuxKart and navigate to a track.
     - It's recommended to do this before launching MCSI_client Python script because the client manipulates keyboard inputs, which can lead to unwanted behavior outside of a race track.
-- Launch MCSI_client in a terminal.
-You should see "STK input client started" in the terminal.
+- Launch MCSI_client, arduino_client and mic_client in terminals.
+Each of them waits for 5 seconds before sending any inputs.
 - You can start playing !